Donetsk People's Republic: Abductions

+Forced Passportization

+According to a US study, Ukrainians in occupied territories who refuse Russian passports face threats, intimidation and possible detention or deportation.
+In April 2022, Russia adopted a law that allows authorities to detain or deport residents without Russian passports.
+Starting July 2024, residents without Russian citizenship would be considered "foreigners" or "stateless".
+In June 2023, the head of the so-called "Donetsk People’s Republic" announced a planning group to study facilities for detaining residents without Russian passports for deportation.

 Education

 By the start of the 2015–2016 school-year DPR's authorities had overhauled the curriculum.
 Ukrainian language lessons were decreased from around eight hours a week to two hours; while the time devoted to Russian language and literature lessons were increased.
 The history classes were changed to give greater emphasis to the history of Donbas.
 The grading system was changed from (Ukraine's) 12-point scheme to the five-point grading system that is also used in Russia.
 According to the director of a college in Donetsk "We give students the choice between the two but the Russian one is taken into greater account".
 School graduates will receive a Russian certificate, allowing them to enter both local universities and institutions in Russia.

 In April 2016 DPR authorities designed "statehood awareness lessons" were introduced in schools (in territory controlled by them).

-On 25 September 2017 a new law on education was signed by Ukrainian President Petro Poroshenko (draft approved by Verkhovna Rada on 5 September 2017) which says that Ukrainian language is the language of education at all levels.

-Culture and sports

-A Donetsk People's Republic national football team has represented the country in international games organised by ConIFA, although as of August 2022, it is not listed as a member on the organization's website.